How to Protect Your Privacy When You Travel

 -

-Share your itinerary only with trusted family or a single friend.
+Share your itinerary only with trusted family or one close friend.

 -

-Pause mail or have a neighbor pick it up so your home doesn’t look empty.
+Pause mail delivery or have a neighbor collect it so your home doesn’t appear empty.

 -